Jeff Rosenstock: Career

 Rosenstock has performed with many other ska and punk rock bands, including Mustard Plug, The Bruce Lee Band, and AJJ.
-He has also performed with his Bomb the Music Industry! band-mates Laura Stevenson and Lee Hartney.
-Some of his musical influences include Tom Waits, Pulp and The Beach Boys.
+He had also performed with his Bomb the Music Industry! band-mates Laura Stevenson and Lee Hartney.
+Some of Rosenstock's musical influences include Tom Waits, Pulp and The Beach Boys.

 He has worked as a producer for other artists such as Mikey Erg, The Smith Street Band, Laura Stevenson, and Dan Andriano.
 He is also a member of Antarctigo Vespucci, a collaborative project between himself and Fake Problems frontman Chris Farren.
-Since 2014, he has also been a member of ska band Bruce Lee Band alongside Asian Man Records founder Mike Park.
+Since 2014, he had also been a member of ska band Bruce Lee Band alongside Asian Man Records founder Mike Park.

-Since 2018, Rosenstock has composed music for the Cartoon Network series Craig of the Creek.
-His solo band released a cover of the show's theme song on their 2019 live album Thanks, Sorry!
+Since 2018, Rosenstock has composed music for the Cartoon Network animated series Craig of the Creek.
+Rosenstock released a cover of the show's theme song on the 2019 live album Thanks, Sorry! performed by his solo band under the moniker Death Rosenstock.
 In 2020, the first full musical episode of the show was released, for which Rosenstock wrote all the music and lyrics; the soundtrack was released later that year.
+The soundtrack album for the Craig of the Creek animated film, Craig Before the Creek, released in 2024, with Rosenstock once again credited for writing all the music and lyrics.

+In September 2023, Rosenstock and other members of their band contracted COVID-19 and postponed all upcoming shows during their 2023-2024 North American Tour to promote their album Hellmode.

+Personal life

+Rosenstock married his longtime girlfriend, Christine Mackie, in 2015.
+The pair had been living in an apartment in Brooklyn, but in January 2020 they moved across the country to Highland Park, Los Angeles.

+On November 8, 2024, Rosenstock came out publicly as non-binary on Bluesky, having previously privately identified as such for eight years.
+He stated his pronouns would stay as he/him in the same thread.